 Tick Protection for Your Home and Family

 Ticks are both dangerous and annoying.
-To cut down on the ticks on your property, Mosquito Squad recommends the 6Cs of tick control:
+To cut down on the ticks on your property, Jason Cameron, TV host and licensed contractor, recommends the 6Cs of tick control:

 Reduce your tick exposure by clearing out areas where lawn and tree debris gathers.
 Ticks thrive in moist, shady areas and tend to die in sunny, dry areas.
 Locate compost piles away from play areas or high traffic.
 Separate them with wood chips or gravel.
 Don't position playground equipment, decks and patios near treed areas.